Sonny Aljofree

-Sonny Aljofree (born 19 December 2004) is an English professional footballer who plays as a centre-back for club Notts County on loan from club Manchester United.
+Sonny Aljofree (born 19 December 2004) is an English professional footballer who plays as a defender for club Rotherham United.

 Career

+Manchester United

 Born in Plymouth, Aljofree began his career with Manchester United, training with the first-team in August 2022.

-He moved on loan to non-league Altrincham in February 2023 alongside teammates Joe Hugill and Maxi Oyedele, whilst continuing to train with their parent club.
+He moved on loan to non-League club Altrincham in February 2023 alongside teammates Joe Hugill and Maxi Oyedele, whilst continuing to train with their parent club.
 He turned professional in May 2023.

 He returned on loan to Altrincham in February 2024.
 Due to this second loan, he was prevented from playing with the Manchester United first-team.

 In August 2024, Aljofree signed on loan for Accrington Stanley.

-On 10 July 2025, Aljofree signed on a season long loan for Notts County.
+On 10 July 2025, Aljofree signed on a season-long loan for Notts County.
+He was recalled in January 2026.

+On 10 June 2026, United announced that Aljofree would depart from the club following the expiration of his contract.

+Rotherham United

+On 7 August 2026, following a successful trial period, Aljofree joined League Two club Rotherham United on an initial two-year deal.

 Personal life

 His father is former footballer Hasney Aljofree.
 Sonny is eligible to play for the Singapore national team, through his paternal grandfather, Hasney's father.